mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 Did it suck?
 Yes and no.

 My soleus (both sides) were tender and I had **very heavy legs**.
 It was slow going on the bike path for the most part.
-I did have some fleeting moments of feeling ok at the 20, and again, 30 minute marks but in general, this wasn't comfortable.
+I did have some fleeting moments of feeling ok at the 20, and again, 30 minute marks but in general, this was NOT a comfortable time.

 What didn't suck was the night itself; the weather was cool and dry, the bike paths were empty and it was just me and the light from my headlamp.
-That part was certainly enjoyable.
+Being out exercising on a dark, silent night was very enjoyable.

 Before bed, I spent time with the foam roller and a peanut working on the kinks in my neck.
 That helped.